-The headlight switch is located on the left side of the instrument panel, next to the steering wheel.
-The headlight 3 switch controls the operation of the headlights, parking lights, instrument panel lights, cargo lights and fog lights (if equipped).
+The headlight switch is located on the left side of the instrument panel.
+This switch controls the operation of the headlights, parking lights, automatic headlights - if equipped, instrument panel light dimming, cargo light - if equipped, and fog lights - if equipped.

-Headlight Switch Location
+Headlight Switch